AirtestProject/Poco/README.rst

 render tree structure and selects all the corresponding UI elements matching the query expression.

 The function takes one mandatory argument `node name`, the optional arguments can be substituted too and they refer to specific node properties.
-For more information, refer to API reference.
+For more information, refer to `API Reference`_.

 .. code-block:: python